Urigo/angular-meteor/README.md

 > Alternatively, use your web browser to access the link:
 > https://github.com/Urigo/angular2-meteor-base
 > Download the template application, and unzip the files inside.
-Rename the folder to "socially" and place it into the default directory.

 Then run the application: